 Comfort in Mediocrity

-People cling onto the lifestyles and relationships they have outgrown because they’re controlled by comfort and the sunk-cost fallacy; they’re unable to let go of the things which no longer fulfil them because they put so much importance on the time and effort they’ve already invested in these things and it’s more comforting to keep things as they are.
+People cling onto the lifestyles and relationships they have outgrown because comfort and the sunk-cost fallacy control their lives.
+When people are afraid of change, they feel unable to let go of the things which no longer fulfil them because of the time and emotional energy they’ve invested.

 Why give up on a four-year relationship now, even if you’re not happy in it, throw away all those years and have nothing to show for it?